Artiume/notepad/README.md

 ## API

-All endpoints that modify the database require a valid `Authorization` header.
+All endpoints that create, update or delete values require a valid `Authorization` header obtained by authenticating a valid user.

 ### Authorization